3uild-3thos/govcontract/svmgov_testnet.md

    - **Output**: Deploys the program and returns the program ID (e.g., `3mkuhB2crh6BE5zg2wN5JufDXviVv2Vsia9yjC7fMiH`).
 The IDL (`target/idl/govcontract.json`) is updated with the deployed program ID under the `"address"` field.
    - **Verify**: Open `target/idl/govcontract.json` and confirm the `"address"` field contains the deployed program ID.
    - **Note**: Ensure your keypair (configured in Anchor’s provider) has sufficient SOL for deployment.
-If needed, request SOL via an external testnet faucet.

 4. **Copy the IDL to the CLI**: